bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

    * **private key password**

      ![](/img/keystore.png)
 4. Click **Save metadata**.
 Bitrise uploads your keystore file and assigns an environment variable (`BITRISEIO_ANDROID_KEYSTORE_URL`) to the download URL (which is a time-limited, read-only download URL) of the file as the value.
 You can use this URL to download the keystore file during a build in the future.
-The step will generate the following env vars which will be used at a later step:
+The Step will generate the following Env Vars which will be used at a later step:
    * `$BITRISEIO_ANDROID_KEYSTORE_URL`
    * `BITRISEIO_ANDROID_KEYSTORE_PASSWORD`
    * `$BITRISEIO_ANDROID_KEYSTORE_ALIAS`
    * `$BITRISEIO_ANDROID_KEYSTORE_PRIVATE_KEY_PASSWORD`
 5. Add the **Generate cordova build configuration** Step to your Workflow if it's not already in it.
 6. The required inputs fields for Android (**Keystore**, **Keystore password**, **Alias** and **Password**) are already filled out for you since you have uploaded your keystore file to the **Code Signing** tab and added the metadata at Step 2 and 3.
-Based on this information, env vars have been generated which are now conveniently used in **Generate cordova build configuration** Step.
+Based on this information, Env Vars have been generated which are now conveniently used in **Generate cordova build configuration** Step.

 ## Deploying Ionic/Cordova app